-The amount of samples received is slightly lower than previous years, as shown in the graphic.
+The amount of samples collected in 2023, is higher than previous years, as shown in the graphic.

-But, in other hand, the amount of residues tested is slightly higher than previous years, which could be interpreted as an improvement of the analysis of the sample taken.
+The amount of residues tested has also increased, which could be interpreted as an improvement of the analysis of the sample taken.

-91.11% of the samples taken were of Spanish origin while the rest of the samples were from third countries and European countries.
-Related with the non-compliances, 12 out of 13 samples were Spanish, and just 1 from a third country.
+70,83% of the samples taken were of Spanish origin while the rest of the samples were from third countries and European countries.
+Related with the non-compliances, 24 out of 43 samples had Spanish origin while 19 were from third countries, highlighting that 10 out of those 19, had Morocco as origin.